 (d) Cooling-off period of 21 days － You can enjoy a cooling-off period of 21 days during which you can cancel the policies with full refund of premium.

 (e) Premium transparency － You can access the premium schedules of all Certified Plans on the website of the insurance companies concerned and the official VHIS website.

 (i)Unknown pre-existing conditions – An unknown pre-existing condition refers to a health condition, such as sickness, which has existed but you are unaware of its existence when applying for insurance coverage.
 According to the terms and conditions, all Certified Plans will provide partial coverage of unknown pre-existing conditions in the second and third year after policy inception, at 25% and 50% respectively.
 Full coverage i.e. 100% will be provided from the fourth year onwards.

 (ii)Treatment of congenital conditions – Cover investigation and treatment of congenital conditions which have manifested or been diagnosed from the age of 8, subject to the same reimbursement arrangement that applies to unknown pre-existing conditions.

-(iii)Day case procedures – Cover surgical procedures (including endoscopy) not conducted during hospital stay (such as clinics or hospital day centres).
+(iii)Day case procedures – Cover surgical procedures (including endoscopy) not conducted during hospital stay (such as day procedure centres).

 (iv)Prescribed diagnostic imaging tests – Cover Computed Tomography (CT scan), Magnetic Resonance Imaging (MRI scan) and Positron Emission Tomography (PET scan) conducted during hospital stay or in an outpatient setting, subject to 30% coinsurance.
 For example, if the expense incurred is $5,000, the policy holder has to pay for 30% of the cost, i.e. $1,500, while the insurance company has to pay for 70% of the cost, i.e. $3,500.